Listen to this post or read below:

 When I haven’t been good at having a why, I have been more susceptible to feeling stuck in the past and old ways of coping.
 In fact, many formal definitions of recovery focus on having the desire to make goals and fulfill them, as well as consistently engage in activities that make life feel purposeful.
 Being dedicated to your why also requires you to take good care of yourself, if you are going to succeed.
-By having goals and taking steps toward them, you start making a new kind of meaning of sexual abuse — one that doesn’t revolve around what happened, but instead celebrates how you have overcome it.
+By having goals and taking steps toward them, you start making a new kind of meaning of sexual trauma — one that doesn’t revolve around what happened, but instead celebrates how you have overcome the past.

-What is your “why” for recovering from sexual abuse?
+What is your “why” for recovering from sexual trauma?
 You may have one reason or twenty.
 Try to write them all down.
 If you have more than one, try to arrange them according to importance.

 How would you feel different?
-Ho would you behave differently?
+How would you behave differently?
 Would you have different thoughts?
 What kind?
 Would you feel differently in your body?
 What would you feel?
 Would you no longer misuse or abuse substances?
 Would your relationships be different?
 Would sex be different?
 Knowing the answers to such questions — including knowing which of these questions feel most important to you — can be useful for thinking about how you want to focus your recovery work.

 © 2018 Laura K Kerr, PhD.
 All rights reserved (applies to writing and photography).